Registration and Withdrawal

 The end of the drop period is signaled by the start of the Withdraw Period.
 This date varies from course to course and is listed on your class schedule.

 Once you are beyond the drop date, we assume you are there to stay and we want to help you succeed.
 Your best approach is to talk to your instructor to discuss your options for getting back on track.

-After the drop period, you may withdraw from the course by contacting your instructor.
+After the drop period, you may withdraw from the course.
+It is wise to discuss this decision with your instructor.
+You may complete the formal request through WebAdvisor.
+Your instructor may also reserve the right to withdraw you from a course if you are not making satisfactory progress.
 Your instructor will communicate his or her withdrawal policy in the course syllabus.
 When you withdraw from a course, you receive a grade of W on your grade report and transcript.
 There is no negative impact on your grade point average, however there is not a refund of tuition money.
 These policies are explained further in the College Catalog and in the Student Handbook.

 Dropping or withdrawing from a course can impact your eligibility for

 - Participation in sports

 - Family health insurance plans or discounts on insurance